Thomas Doughty (explorer): Aftermath and analysis

 The conditions of the case – the initial close friendship of the men, the unlikely amicability of Doughty upon his demise – have inspired numerous theories as to what may have truly transpired between Doughty and Drake.
 Drake's own family eventually perpetuated the rumour that Doughty had been intimate with Drake's wife, Mary.
 Other historians have speculated that Doughty had been a spy in the employ of Burghley throughout the voyage.

 Analysis indicates, however, that not all of the men wished to be a part of what was swiftly becoming a pirate raid; John Wynter specifically spoke against it.
 Kelsey concludes that Drake wanted to set a stern example against indiscipline in the crew; his choice to hold Doughty's trial on the same spot where Ferdinand Magellan had executed his mutineers could hardly have been coincidental.
 Nevertheless, the rest of the circumnavigation was plagued by bouts of dissent.
 In January 1580, when Drake became stranded upon a reef off the Celebes Sea, the ship's chaplain Francis Fletcher gave a sermon connecting their woes to the unjust demise of Doughty.
 For this action, Drake not only relieved Fletcher of his duties but chained him to a hatch cover and, despite his obvious lack of authority to do so, pronounced him excommunicated.

 The Doughty incident continued to haunt Drake upon his return to England.
 There, John Doughty, brother of the deceased, sought legal recourse, but the action was dismissed on a technicality.
 There was also gossip about the inexplicable promotion of the carpenter, Edward Bright, to the position of master of the ship Marigold, which was inevitably read as payment for falsifying testimony against Doughty.
 Drake was never able to produce documents showing he had clear authority to act as he did.
 There was even a rumour, almost certainly false, that Drake was under hire by the Earl of Leicester to kill Doughty.
 According to the contemporary screed Leicester's Commonwealth (1584), Leicester desired Doughty's death because Doughty could incriminate him in the alleged murder of Walter Devereux, Earl of Essex.
-John Wilmot, 2nd Earl of Rochester, refers to the Doughty incident in his poem "Portsmouth's Looking Glass", as if it is a casual reference to judicial malfeasance that his readership will immediately recognise.

 In popular culture

 Doughty's execution is the subject of Robert E. Howard's Solomon Kane poem, "The One Black Stain".

 In the episode of the 1960s UK children's TV series Sir Francis Drake, 'The Doughty Plot', the story of how Doughty was tried and executed is recounted, though it is not historically accurate and makes Drake out as the hero.

-In 1980, "Drake's Venture", a full costume drama of the key events was made for television, with John Thaw as Francis Drake and Paul Darrow as Thomas Doughty.
+In 1980, "Drake's Venture", a full costume drama of the key events, was made for television, with John Thaw as Francis Drake and Paul Darrow as Thomas Doughty.